 Please note that I am not a medical professional.
 You should speak with your physician before trying any of the oils mentioned above if you or your child have a tree nut allergy.
 It’s always better to be cautious.

-What we now use and love is the Organic Manuka Skin Soothing Cream (previously called Manuka Honey Skin Cream).
-It’s free from tree nuts, shea, coconut and cocoa butters.
+[1/19/2017 Update: What we now use and love is the Organic Manuka Skin Soothing Cream (previously called Manuka Honey Skin Cream).
+It’s tree nut free, shea butter free, coconut free and cocoa butter free.
 Perfect for us.